Raiders' Davante Adams assault charge for shoving photographer dismissed

 Prosecutors have dropped a misdemeanor assault charge filed last October against Las Vegas Raiders wide receiver Davante Adams after he shoved a photographer to the ground as he left the field following a road loss against the Kansas City Chiefs.

-The case filed in Kansas City municipal court was dismissed on June 5, the Kansas City Star reported.
+The case filed in Kansas City municipal court was dismissed on June 5, the court confirmed to CBS News.
+The Kansas City Star first reported the dismissal.

 Adams shoved photographer Ryan Zebley to the ground in an "intentional, overt act" that inflicted "bodily injury," while walking off the field following the team's 30-29 loss against the Chiefs, according to court documents filed by prosecutors at the time the charge was filed,